johnjackoleary/cfi-commonplace-book/Inbox/Questions for PPL Mock Oral.md

 # Regulations
 - personal documents needed to be in plane for you to fly?
 (61.3)
 - What privileges and limitations apply to private pilot?
 (61.113) (91.146)
+- Who says we have to follow the POH?
+(91.9)
+- Minimum altidute

 # ADM
 - What is ADM?